lightning/bolts/ext-dynamic-commitments.md

 ##### Requirements

 The sending node (the fundee):
-  - MUST set `channel_id` to a valid channel they have with the recipient.
+  - MUST set `channel_id` to a valid channel it has with the recipient.
   - MUST NOT send this message before receiving the peer's `commitment_signed`.

 The receiving node (the funder):